Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Masses in QBT systems

-Altogether Bernal BLG supports twelve different symmetry breaking mass orders, among which eight (four) are insulators (superconductors).
+Altogether Bernal-stacked BLG supports twelve different symmetry breaking mass orders, among which eight (four) are insulators (superconductors).
 But, one requires 28 matrices to describe them~\cite{roy-classification}.
-Note that in BLG Kekule valence bond solids~\cite{hou-chamon-mudry-prl} (both spin-singlet and spin-triplet) no longer represent masses.
-They are replaced by Kekule current orders (${\rm K}_{\rm E}, {\rm K}_{\rm O}, \vec{{\rm K}}_{\rm E}$ and $\vec{{\rm K}}_{\rm O}$).
-Furthermore, two Kekule spin-triplet mass superconductors in the pairing channels in MLG~\cite{roy-herbut-kekule} are replaced by spin-singlet Kekule pairings in BLG (${\rm sK}_1, {\rm sK}_2,{\rm pK}_1$ and ${\rm pK}_2$), reducing the number of mass matrices in BLG to 28 from 36 in MLG~\cite{hou-mudry-chamon-ryu}.
+Note that in BLG Kekul\'e valence bond solids~\cite{hou-chamon-mudry-prl} (both spin-singlet and spin-triplet) no longer represent masses.
+They are replaced by Kekul\'e current orders (symbolically represented by ${\rm K}_{\rm E}, {\rm K}_{\rm O}, \vec{{\rm K}}_{\rm E}$, and $\vec{{\rm K}}_{\rm O}$).
+Furthermore, two Kekul\'e spin-triplet mass superconductors in the pairing channels in MLG~\cite{roy-herbut-kekule} are replaced by spin-singlet Kekul\'e pairings in BLG (symbolically represented by ${\rm sK}_1, {\rm sK}_2,{\rm pK}_1$, and ${\rm pK}_2$), reducing the number of mass matrices in BLG to 28 from 36 in MLG~\cite{hou-mudry-chamon-ryu}.
 These differences will play important roles in the internal algebra of competing orders inside the core of topological defects, which we discuss next.
+In valley-degenerate QBT system, there exists a unique mass order, namely the QAHI, for which the matrix operator commutes with all the other masses.
+Consequently, QAHI does not play any role in the forthcoming discussion on the competing orders in the topological defect cores of any mass order in this system, which is described in terms of mutually anticommuting masses.